gregjwild/get-my-temperature/README.md

 On line one, just add `console.log("Hello, Pi!");`

-Go to your terminal while in the project folder, and write `node app.js`.
-Let's make this more interesting, and start interacting with your Pi.
+Save, and go to your terminal and run `node app.js`.

+Assuming that work, let's make this more interesting, and start interacting with your DHT22.

 ## Accessing your DHT22 in Node
 Sensors come in all kinds of types.
 Some might require a little research before you can write code that can access them.
 When you get a new sensor, you should...